Stay in Hay on Wye Cottage

-Tredegar House, reputedly the second oldest house in Hay, is the perfect launching pad for exploring the town’s many book shops and independent stores which dot the curving lanes.
+Tredegar House is perfect for Hay Festival stays, year round walking, hiking, canoeing and exploring the towns beautiful independent shops. reputedly the second oldest Hay on Wye cottage, is the perfect launching pad for exploring the town’s many book shops and independent stores which dot the curving lanes.

 This timber frame building housed a pub for 200 years.
 You can just about hear the ancient pub banter as you sit surrounded by oak beams and watch through the windows as the townspeople pass by.